Music / Japan

 - Darker and Edgier: They were known for easy-going Synth Pop, but later evolved into complex Genre Busters.

 - Dude Looks Like a Lady: The whole group during their early glam rock years., but Mick and David take the cake◊

 - Dutch Angle: The music video for Swing.

 - Expy: Nightporter is very reminiscent to Erik Satie's Gymnopédie No. 1.

-- Genre-Busting: The last album combines synth-pop with East-Asian folk music.
+- Genre-Busting: Their last album as Japan combines synth-pop with East-Asian folk music.

 - Glam Rock: Started like that, and just kept the flamboyant clothes.

 - Guyliner: Richard Barbieri would often sport thick black eyeliner.
 Steve Jansen and Mick Karn would do this too.

 - Lead Bassist: Mick Karn, with his distinctive fretless bass sound.